ARTICLES OF INCORPORATION

 ② The transfer agent, the location where its services are to be rendered and the scope of its duties, shall be determined by a resolution of the Board of Directors of the Company and shall be publicly notified.

-③ The Company shall keep the shareholders registry, or a duplicate thereof, at the location where the transfer agent renders its services.
-The transfer agent shall deal with transfer of shares, registration or cancellation of pledges created on shares, registration, or cancellation of the property in trust, issuance of share certificates, acceptance of reports and other share-related matters.
+③ The Company shall keep the shareholders' registry, or a duplicate thereof, at the location where the transfer agent renders its services.
+The transfer agent shall deal with the transfer of shares, registration, or cancellation of pledges created on shares, registration, or cancellation of the property in trust, issuance of share certificates, acceptance of reports, and other share-related matters.

 ④ The procedure of dealing with such matters mentioned in paragraph 3 shall be subject to the regulation concerning the securities transfer agency by Transfer Agent, etc.